-Figure 5 shows the remaining packet format when the original packet is a simple flat packet and there is embedded INT over TCP/UDP/ICMP telemetry metadata.
+Figure 5 shows the remaining packet format when the original packet is a simple flat packet and there is embedded INT over TCP/UDP telemetry metadata.

-Even when using INT over TCP/UDP/ICMP, the original packet may be an encapsulated packet such as a VXLAN packet.
+Even when using INT over TCP/UDP, the original packet may be an encapsulated packet such as a VXLAN packet.
 When processing a telemetry report for an encapsulated packet, the distributed telemetry monitoring system may desire to categorize flows based on inner headers.
-In this case, it should parse the telemetry report all the way down past any embedded telemetry metadata (if present), even when a Telemetry Report Drop Header or Telemetry Report Switch Local Header is present.
-It may also want to process the embedded telemetry metadata, for example to recognize the case where a path change directs traffic to a congested switch where packets are being dropped.
+In this case, it should parse the telemetry report all the way down past any embedded telemetry metadata (if present), even when the Telemetry Report Header includes optional metadata such as drop reason.